HumeAI/competitions/README.md

 Each competition will center on a new dataset capturing an understudied modality or context for human emotional behavior (e.g. voice, face, gesture, multi-modal, self-reported experience, social interaction).

 We welcome both academic and industry teams to participate.

+- (Completed) See [ExVo2022](https://github.com/HumeAI/competitions/tree/main/ExVo2022) for the baseline code provided for the 2022 Expressive Vocalisations Competition held at ICML.
+The white paper describing those approaches can be found on [arXiv](https://arxiv.org/abs/2205.01780).
+- (On-going) See [A-VB](https://github.com/HumeAI/competitions/tree/main/A-VB2022) for the baseline code provided for the 2022 Affective Vocal Bursts Competition held at ACII.
+The white paper describing those approaches can be found on [arXiv](https://arxiv.org/abs/2207.03572).

+More information about our ML competitions can be found on our [competitions webpage](http://competitions.hume.ai/).